 Happy New Year to all my followers old and new!
-As we get 2019 underway, here are the winners of the seventh annual Brian’s Coffee Spot Awards.
-As before, there are 20 Awards, celebrating all the wonderful Coffee Spots I wrote about during 2018.
+As we get 2021 underway, here are the winners of the ninth annual Brian’s Coffee Spot Awards.
+As before, there are 20 Awards, celebrating all the wonderful Coffee Spots I wrote about during 2020.
 The shortlists for all 20 Awards were announced between Boxing Day and New Year’s Eve and now we have the winners!

 Before we go on, I know I’ve said this before, but a big thank you to everyone who’s visited the Coffee Spot, followed me on Twitter, liked my Facebook page and looked at my pictures on Instagram.
 While I do this for the love of coffee, it means a lot to me that so many of you take the time to read and comment on my writing.
 Without you, it really would be pointless.

-Welcome to the penultimate Coffee Spot Awards Shortlist for 2018, the Brian’s Coffee Spot Special Award, which was won last year by Forte Espresso Bar.
-This is a special award for those Coffee Spots which don’t quite fit into the other categories, but which nonetheless I absolutely love… It’s also a chance for me to recognise and reward those wonderful Coffee Spots that I come across during the year and which mean something special to me.
+Welcome to the penultimate Coffee Spot Awards Shortlist for 2020, the Brian’s Coffee Spot Special Award, which was won last year by Kafi.
+In past year’s, this has been a special award for those Coffee Spots which don’t quite fit into the other categories, but which nonetheless I absolutely love… It’s also a chance for me to recognise and reward those wonderful Coffee Spots that I come across during the year and which mean something special to me.

-Welcome to the next Coffee Spot Awards Shortlist for 2018, the “Most Passionate About Coffee” Award, which was won in 2017 by Coffee + Beer.
+Welcome to the next Coffee Spot Awards Shortlist for 2020, the “Most Passionate About Coffee” Award, which was won in 2019 by Coffee Curiosity.
 For me, this is one of the most important awards, and also one of the hardest to judge, which is why I’ve left it to the last day.

 It’s not just about the coffee, it’s also about people who love and care about coffee.
 Everyone who I’ve covered in the Coffee Spot is passionate about coffee and one of the great things is how much love there is out there, both for the coffee and for those who make it.
 However, those shortlisted for this award stand out from the crowd.

-We enter the final day of the 2018 Coffee Spot Awards shortlists with the “Best Breakfast” Award, which in 2017 went to Homeground Coffee + Kitchen.
+We enter the final day of the 2020 Coffee Spot Awards shortlists with the “Best Breakfast” Award, which in 2019 went to SLOW Café.
 Along with cake, breakfast has a special place in my heart.
-The only slight snag is that I rarely get up and out of the house early enough to get to places before they stop serving breakfast!

 Everywhere that features in the Coffee Spot has great staff, but these were exceptional, with some infectiously happy staff.
 However, this award isn’t just for happy staff; it’s for any staff who go that extra mile to make their coffee shop a special place.

-Next up today, the 2018 Coffee Spot Award shortlist for “Best Physical Space”, which was won last year by Society Café, Bristol.
+Next up today, the 2020 Coffee Spot Award shortlist for “Best Physical Space”, which was won last year by Pražírna Kavárna.
 One of the most important things for me is how a Coffee Spot looks and feels.
 This, to me, is just as important as the coffee.

-Next up is the 2018 Coffee Spot Award shortlist for “Best Roaster/Retailer”, which was won last year by Carvetii Coffee Roasters.
+First up today, the 2020 Coffee Spot Award shortlist for “Best Roaster/Retailer”, which was won last year by Wood St Coffee Roastery.
 Initially, this award was only open to retailers, but in 2014, I expanded it to include roasters, who now dominate the award.
-Contenders have either appeared in the Meet the Roaster series or they are cafe/roasters who I have visited during the year.
+Contenders have either appeared in the Meet the Roaster series or are cafe/roasters which I’ve visited during the year.

-Although the Coffee Spot is mostly about places to have coffee, I still drink the majority of my coffee at home (actually, with the amount of travelling I now do, I’m not so sure this is true…), so those wonderful people who provide me with my coffee beans need a mention.
+Although the Coffee Spot is mostly about places to have coffee, I still drink the majority of my coffee at home, so those wonderful people who provide me with my coffee beans need a mention.
 The problem, as with all these awards, is knowing where to draw the line for the shortlist.
 I’ve visited lots of coffee shops/roasters this year, but I’ve made a decision, by-and-large, to stick to either roasters I’ve written about as roasters or coffee shops where the beans are roasted on site.